uzumaki-narut0/uzumaki-narut0/README.md

 ## Hi there, I'm Swapnil! 👋

-I am a fullstack developer, currently working at [Cashfree](https://www.cashfree.com/).
+I am a fullstack developer, currently working at GitHub.
 I occasionaly write on tech at [Medium](https://kumarswapnil.medium.com/) and finance at [Substack](https://kumarswapnil.substack.com/).

 ### 📚 Recent Blog Posts